Grants

 Lead Coordinating Center: University of Houston Graduate College of Social Work

-This initiative will focus on trauma informed organizational change to include but not limited to, wellness, mental health, substance use (especially opioid use), and telehealth and its intersection with HIV in the Southern United States.
+This initiative will focus on organizational change in trauma informed care, to include but not limited to, wellness, mental health, substance use (especially opioid use), and telehealth and its intersection with HIV in the Southern United States.

 Lead Coordinating Center: Southern AIDS Coalition

-This initiative will focus on supporting the design, implementation, and evaluation of interventions to reduce HIV-related stigma in the South.
+This initiative will focus on supporting the design, implementation, and evaluation of interventions to reduce HIV-related stigma.

 Funding Area: Faith-Based Advocacy & Spiritually Integrated Capacity Building